Anatomics in pearl millet

 How can we use advances in technology to identify opportunities to maximise productivity of land, labour and crops?

-Lead researchers: Prof Malcolm Bennett and Prof Ndjido Kane
+Lead researchers: Professor Malcolm Bennett and Professor Ndjido Kane

 There are many environmental, biological, social and economic factors that influence the success and sustainability of global crop production.
 Our projects will increase our knowledge of these factors to help safeguard crops as a relevant food source of the future.